Skip to main content

 • Never sign because “the offer ends today.”
 A trustworthy clinic lets you compare options.

 • If you feel misled, walk away.
-You can also submit a Consumer Financial Protection Bureau complaint.
+You can save the paperwork and file a CFPB complaint if needed.

 Reality checks